hyperlane-xyz/hyperlane-monorepo/README.md

 Developers can use Abacus to share state between blockchains, allowing them to build interchain applications that live natively across multiple chains.

-To read more about interchain applications, how the protocol works, and how to integrate with Abacus, please see the documentation.
+To read more about interchain applications, how the protocol works, and how to integrate with Abacus, please see the [documentation](https://docs.useabacus.network/).

-You can read more about Abacus' architecture in the [documentation](https://docs.useabacus.network/).

 ## Working on Abacus